graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Note: The value {null} could still be provided to a such a variable at runtime.
+Note: The value {null} could still be provided to such a variable at runtime.
 A non-null argument must produce a field error if provided a {null} value.